samaddy/samaddy.github.io/learn/Silverskin-challenge/C_A_P_A_S-security-assessment-report.md

 9. Weak Application ID Enumeration – Predictable Application ID: The application uses predictable patterns for application IDs, allowing attackers to enumerate IDs and access other users' data by manipulating specific portions of the ID in automated attacks.

+10. NoSQL Injection: A NoSQL injection vulnerability was identified that allows attackers to bypass access controls and retrieve sensitive data for all users in the database.
+This was exploited by injecting specially crafted payloads into the id parameter of the user retrieval endpoint, leading to the disclosure of all user records, including sensitive data like email addresses and roles.

+11. Reflected Cross-Site Scripting (XSS): A reflected XSS vulnerability exists where user-provided input is reflected back in responses without proper sanitization.
+This can allow attackers to inject malicious JavaScript that could be executed in the user's browser, enabling malicious activity like session hijacking or defacement of the user interface.

+12. Open Redirection: The application fails to validate URLs provided in user-generated content (e.g., the "Target Website" field).
+This creates a risk of open redirection, where attackers can manipulate users into visiting malicious websites by injecting harmful URLs.
+This could be exploited for phishing or malware distribution.

+13. Potential SSRF Leading to DoS: The application exhibits behavior that can be exploited by attackers to perform server-side request forgery (SSRF) attacks.
+By manipulating URLs, attackers can trigger delays in the server’s response, leading to Denial of Service (DoS) conditions that impact the application’s availability.

 ## Detailed Findings